What is the Asheville Design Center?

 How much does the Studio cost?

-The cost of the studio will be $2,350 per student.
-The application deadline has been extended to May 1.
-Final registration and tuition payment is due by May 1 or upon notification of acceptance after May 1.
+The cost of the studio will be $2,500 per student.
+The application deadline is May 1, 2017.
+Final registration and tuition payment is due by May 15 or upon notification of acceptance after May 15.

 Is there scholarship assistance available?

 Partial scholarship assistance is available to qualified students.
 Please inquire with Chris Joyell (chris @ashevilledesigncenter.org) to receive an application.

 Where will I live while enrolled in the Studio?

 There are many options in Asheville, including summer sublets, hostels, and apartments for lease.
 Each participant will be responsible to arrange his or her own housing.
 Contact ADC for further information or assistance.

 What type of experience is required for the Studio?

 Interested students are not required or expected to have a background in building or construction, but we will need one or two students with such experience.
 Students should have an ability to think critically, problem solve, generate solutions, listen, communicate well, be open to different perspectives, and be team/group oriented.
 This will be a highly intensive collaborative process that will involve many players and forces (budgets, building code compliance, permits, design professionals, community members, etc), so students will need to be flexible, adaptable, hard-working, humble, and committed.